Southern Baptists cut ties with LGBTQ-friendly church

-The Southern Baptist Conventions’ top administrative body voted to cut ties with two congregations on Tuesday — an LGBTQ-friendly church in North Carolina that had itself quit the denomination decades ago and a New Jersey congregation it cited for “alleged discriminatory behavior.”
+The Southern Baptist Convention’s top administrative body voted to cut ties with two congregations Tuesday: an LGBTQ-friendly church in North Carolina that had quit the denomination decades ago and a New Jersey congregation it cited for “alleged discriminatory behavior.”

-The committee on Tuesday approved a statement that College Park Baptist Church of Greensboro, North Carolina, was not in “friendly cooperation” due to its “open affirmation, approval and endorsement of homosexual behavior,” which conflicts with the denomination’s theological conservative positions.
+The committee on Tuesday approved a statement that College Park Baptist Church of Greensboro, N.C., was not in “friendly cooperation” because of its “open affirmation, approval and endorsement of homosexual behavior,” which conflicts with the denomination’s conservative theological positions.

-It wasn’t immediately clear why the Executive Committee decided now to put the matter to a vote.
-But Executive Committee Chairman Jared Wellman said afterward that the convention still had the congregation on its rolls until now.
+It wasn’t immediately clear why the executive committee decided now to put the matter to a vote.
+But Chairman Jared Wellman said afterward that the convention had still had the congregation on its rolls.

-The committee, in a separate vote, declared that Amazing Grace Community Church of Franklinville, New Jersey, was no longer in friendly cooperation.
-It cited its “lack of cooperation ... to resolve concerns regarding alleged discriminatory behavior.”
+The committee, in a separate vote, declared that Amazing Grace Community Church of Franklinville, N.J., was no longer in friendly cooperation.
+It cited its “lack of cooperation … to resolve concerns regarding alleged discriminatory behavior.”

 Requests for comment from both congregations via phone and email were not immediately returned.

-Since Baptist congregations are self-governing, the denomination can’t force them to follow their policies, but it can effectively expel them by declaring them not in “friendly cooperation” if they don’t conform to denominational stances in particular areas, such as for pro-LGBTQ polices, alleged support for racism or alleged failure in responding adequately to child sexual abuse, such as employing offenders as pastors.
+Since Baptist congregations are self-governing, the denomination can’t force them to follow certain policies, but it can effectively expel them by declaring them not in “friendly cooperation” if they don’t conform to denominational stances in particular areas, including having pro-LGBTQ polices, alleged support for racism or alleged failures to respond adequately to child sexual abuse, such as employing offenders as pastors.

 There could be more congregations in the last category in the pipeline.

-The committee learned that more than 200 referrals had been made to a newly established hotline about alleged mishandling of abuse cases by SBC churches or organizations.
+The committee learned that more than 200 referrals had been made to a new hotline about alleged mishandling of abuse cases by SBC churches or organizations.

-That news came from the Abuse Reform Implementation Task Force — created after the release of consultant Guidepost Solutions’ scathing report earlier this year into the sexual abuse of children in SBC settings and the mistreatment of survivors by the Executive Committee.
+That news came from the Abuse Reform Implementation Task Force, created after the release in the spring of consultant Guidepost Solutions’ scathing report on the sexual abuse of children in SBC settings and the mistreatment of survivors by the executive committee.

-Mike Keahbone, vice chair of the task force, said it is working to hire personnel to receive and investigate reports of abuse and of mishandling abuse in Southern Baptist circles.
+Mike Keahbone, vice chair of the task force, said it is working to hire personnel to receive and investigate reports of abuse and of the mishandling of abuse in Southern Baptist circles.

-The convention said in August that the U.S. Department of Justice is investigating the convention.
-The DOJ didn’t confirm the report, but the convention suggested in a statement that it related to sexual abuse.
+The convention said in August that the Justice Department is investigating the SBC.
+The department didn’t confirm the report, but the convention suggested in a statement that it related to sexual abuse.
 On Tuesday, the committee voted to transfer $500,000 from investments to its operating budget, in part to respond to that investigation.

 “Our dream … is that our churches would be safe for the vulnerable and unsafe for abusers,” Wellman said, citing numerous reforms underway.
 “There is no place, there is no tolerance for abuse in a Southern Baptist church.”

 Some abuse survivors, following the meeting on social media, found the committee’s actions lacking.
-Long-time advocate and survivor Christa Brown criticized it for “self-congratulatory” talk on Twitter and said it’s failed to take concrete steps toward making amends to survivors or to take disciplinary steps toward former officials faulted in the Guidepost report.
+Longtime advocate and survivor Christa Brown, on Twitter, criticized it for “self-congratulatory” talk and said it’s failed to take concrete steps toward making amends to survivors or to take disciplinary steps regarding former officials faulted in the Guidepost report.

-Keahbone said he understands the criticism and that compared to what survivors endured, “there’s nothing we could say or do that would be worthy of any praise at all.”
+Keahbone said that he understands the criticism and that, compared with what survivors endured, “there’s nothing we could say or do that would be worthy of any praise at all.”
 He said the task force is doing what it can to implement reforms correctly.

 “We’re not celebrating anything,” he said.
 “We’re just trying to have markers of improvement.”